Bill Maher: Awards and nominations

 Maher has received 41 Primetime Emmy Award nominations winning for Outstanding Informational Series or Special for Vice in 2015.
 He also received two Grammy Award nominations and various Producers Guild of America Award and Writers Guild of America Award nominations.
 In 2003 he was nominated at the 57th Tony Awards for the Tony Award for Best Special Theatrical Event for Bill Maher: Victory Begins at Home.
-In 2016 Vice was nominated for the Peabody Award their segment on Student debt.
+In 2016, Vice was nominated for the Peabody Award for their segment on Student debt.
 Maher was honored by High Times as "Top Pot Comic in 2006" and Real Time won a Stony Award in 2006 for "Best Cable News Show".
 High Times later designated him as "Stoner of the Year".

+In 2026, Maher became the 27th recipient of the Mark Twain Prize for American Humor, awarded by the Kennedy Center.

 Personal life

 Maher has never married.
 Regarding marriage, Maher is quoted on his website as saying, "I'm the last of my guy friends to have never gotten married, and their wives—they don't want them playing with me.
 I'm like the escaped slave—I bring news of freedom."

 Maher has said his comedic influences include Lenny Bruce, Steve Allen, Johnny Carson, Robert Klein, and George Carlin.
 Comedians who have said they were influenced by Maher include Chris Rock.

 In 2003, he began dating flight attendant Coco Johnsen.
 In November 2004, at the end of their 17-month relationship, Johnsen sued Maher for US$9 million for "pain and suffering" for alleged "insulting, humiliating and degrading racial comments."
 Her suit stated that Maher promised to marry her and father her children, support her financially and buy a house in Beverly Hills.
 Johnsen's suit also alleged that she quit her job as a flight attendant and occasional model to be with him.
 Maher's lawyers in their response, filed on November 23, 2004, in Los Angeles County Superior Court said Maher is a "confirmed bachelor, and a very public one at that" who "never promised to marry [Johnsen] or to have children with her."
 Maher's filing stated that, after the relationship had ended, Johnsen "launched a campaign to embarrass, humiliate, and extort ridiculous sums of money from Bill Maher."
 Johnsen's lawsuit was dismissed on May 2, 2005.

 In 2005, Maher began dating Karrine Steffans, author and former hip hop model.
 When commentators suggested there was a pattern to his dating because both his girlfriend and former girlfriend were black, Maher said, "People say I'm into black women.
 Robert De Niro is into black women.
 I'm just into women who are real, and they happen to be black."
 From 2009 to 2011, Maher dated former adjunct professor, science educator, and current Skeptics' Guide to the Universe co-host Cara Santa Maria.
 Since 2014, Maher has dated Canadian singer Anjulie Persaud.
-In 2012, Maher purchased a minority ownership interest in the New York Mets, which he sold in 2020.